aeyobd/dwarfs/thesis/methods.md

 ![Sculptor's possible orbits](/Users/daniel/thesis/figures/scl_xyzr_orbits.pdf){#fig:scl_orbits}

 Figure: The orbits of Sculptor in a static Milky Way potential in Galactocentric $x$, $y$, and $z$ coordinates (top) and in Galactocentric radius $r$ versus time (bottom).
 The Milky Way is at the centre with the disk lying in the $x$--$y$ plane.
-Our selected \smallperi{} orbit is plotted in black and light green transparent orbits represent the past 10Gyr orbits sampled over Sculptor observables in [@tbl:scl_obs_props].
-The orbit of Sculptor is well-constrained in this potential and it is unlikely to achieve a smaller pericentre than the \smallperi{} orbit.
+Our selected \smallperi{} orbit is plotted in black, and light green transparent lines represent orbits sampled over Sculptor observables in [@tbl:scl_obs_props].
+The orbit of Sculptor is well-constrained in this potential, and it is unlikely to achieve a smaller pericentre than the \smallperi{} orbit.